 Change your exercise intensity.

-A small change in your normal intensity will boost calorie burn.
+A small change in your typical exercise intensity will boost calorie burn.
 If you walk for 30 minutes per day, add speed intervals.
-Walk very fast (like you are late for an appointment) for 1 minute, and then recover by walking at your normal pace for 3 minutes.
+Walk very fast (like you are late for a flight) for 1 minute, and then recover by walking at your normal pace for 3 minutes.
 Continue this pattern for the entire workout.
 The same can be done with cardio machines, biking, or running.
 Adding a new route that includes hills is another way to increase intensity.

 Challenge your strength.

-It is easy to get into a rut with strength training, but muscles must be challenged with increased weight and new movement to strengthen and grow.
-You can increase the number of repetitions, or the amount of weight, or better yet, try some new moves.
-Trade weights and machines for challenging exercises using your body weight such as side planks, plank push-ups, wall-sits, reverse lunges, and jump squats.
+Getting into a rut with strength training is easy, but muscles must be challenged with increased weight and new movement to strengthen and grow.
+You can increase the repetitions, add weight, or try new moves.
+Trade in weights and machines for challenging bodyweight exercises, such as side planks, plank push-ups, wall-sits, reverse lunges, and jump squats.

 Alter your pattern.

 Do you exercise in the mornings?
-Morning workouts are effective because you are less likely to skip out later in the day, but it isn’t the best time to exercise for everyone.
+Morning workouts are effective because you are less likely to skip out later in the day, but it's not the best time to exercise for everyone.
 Maybe you wake up sleepy and don’t push as hard as you would if you exercised in the afternoon or evening.
-Regardless of your regular workout time, try switching two or three of your workouts to a different time of day to boost calorie burn.
+Regardless of when you regularly work out, try switching to a different time of day to see how your body responds.

 Refresh your snacks.

-Limit your snacks to 200 calories or less, and make sure they are a balance of protein, complex carbohydrates, and healthy fat.
+Limit your snacks to 200 calories or less, and ensure they balance protein, complex carbohydrates, and healthy fat.
 Add more fresh fruits and vegetables to your snacks.
 The water they contain will hydrate you, and the fiber will help you feel full longer.

 Eat more fresh foods.

 Does your diet consist of many packaged and pre-made foods?
-Even “diet” varieties can contain hidden salt and preservatives that make you retain water and feel bloated.
+Even "diet" varieties can contain hidden salt and preservatives that make you retain water and feel bloated.
 Add more fresh foods to your meal plan.
-If you don’t have time to make them yourself, take advantage of salad bars, and healthy wraps and sandwiches in the deli of health food stores.
 Changing your diet to include more fresh foods and fewer foods from a package may be the nutritional boost you need to get past those last 10 pounds.

 Eat more often.

-Have you given up between-meal and bedtime snacks in order to cut calories?
+Have you given up on snacking between meals to cut calories?
 It might be time to add them back in.
-A well-balanced snack between your meals, or a bedtime snack, gives you energy and reduces hunger.
-That extra energy will help you push through tough workouts so you’ll burn more calories, and you will be less likely to overeat at meals.
+A well-balanced snack gives you energy and reduces hunger.
+That extra energy will help you push through tough workouts, and you will be less likely to overeat at meals.